 “I never thought I would be a security engineer, and I am here.
 I still feel like I’m Jon Snow and I know nothing (laughs).
 But I am still here!”
 On the application security team at Lending Club, Wendy works with everyone who creates the Lending Club website and the platform – engineers, developers, and the QA team.
 They look at internal and external applications to ensure that they are secure.
 “We make sure the code is secure and that there aren’t any holes in the applications that could allow our data to be compromised.
 Basically, my job is to keep the hackers out.”

-To other women who want to change careers, Wendy says to ignore the self-doubt.
+To other women, men, and people who are gender-diverse, who want to change careers, Wendy says to ignore the self-doubt.
 “I had a lot of self-doubt, but every time I felt that doubt, I would replace it with, ‘What’s the worst that could happen?’
 Just trying everything you can – from applying to jobs to internships – all they can say is no. Every day that you stay on this new path in your life is one step closet to becoming a senior developer or a senior security engineer.
 I never thought I would finish my final project at Hackbright because I felt like I would never know enough.
 But here I am!”

 Hackbright Academy is the leading engineering school for women in San Francisco dedicated to closing the gender gap in the tech industry.
 Learn more about Hackbright’s 12-week software engineering program Wendy completed.